telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/filtering/filter-by-date.md

 Before applying it, you have to handle the `filterMenuInit` event to transform the filter.

-To achieve the filter change, follow the steps below:
+To achieve the filter change:

 * Handle the [`filterMenuInit` event](/api/javascript/ui/grid#events-filterMenuInit) and conditionally apply custom logic to modify the filter so that it looks for dates, selected from the DatePicker, between the start and the end of day.
 * Use the [`dataSource.filter()` method](/api/javascript/data/datasource#methods-filter) and pass the modified filter configuration to it.